People write about great customer service all the time. Awesome support here, excellent customer service there.

 Here’s the one and only guide to really bad customer service!

-Greeting customers is the best way to show them that they are welcome to talk to you.
+Greeting customers is the best way to show them that they are welcome to talk to you and you’re happy they came in.

 You don’t want them to think that!